 All boreal rivers of the European Arctic, particularly the Severnaya Dvina River, are major carriers of organic and organo-mineral colloids from the land to the ocean.
-For example, 20 to 30 % of Mn, Zn, and Cu, 30 to 50 % of Fe and REEs, and up to 80 % of

-C{org} and U are transported in colloidal form from the total (dissolved+suspended) flux of this river (Pokrovsky et al., 2010).
+For example, 20 to 30% of Mn, Zn, and Cu, 30 to 50% of Fe and REEs, and up to 80 % of $C{org}$ and U are transported in colloidal form from the total (dissolved + suspended) flux of this river (Pokrovsky et al., 2010).
 Despite the importance of the colloidal form in the overall elemental transport from the land to the ocean, the transformation of colloids in the mixing zone is still very poorly studied.
-The main reason for knowledge gap is the lack of uniform and standardized techniques allowing in-situ or on-site size fractionation of the dissolved load along the salinity gradient.
+The main reason for knowledge gap is the lack of uniform and standardized techniques allowing in situ or on site size fractionation of the dissolved load along the salinity gradient.
 Until now, tangential cross-flow and frontal ultrafiltration, along with diffusive gradients in thin films, have remained the basic techniques used to assess the colloidal distribution in estuarine zones all over the world (Dai and Martin, 1995; Greenamoyer and Moran, 1997; Ingri et al., 2004; Forsberg et al., 2006; Howell et al., 2006; Waeles et al., 2008; Österlund et al., 2012).
-The use

-- et al., 2006; Howell et al., 2006; Waeles et al., 2008; Osterlund et al., 2012).
 The use of these techniques, however, requires significant precautions against experimental artifacts, such as charge separation, filter clogging and polarization, thorough calibration and assumptions on the diffusion efficiency in the gels and, most importantly, the use of a trace-clean procedure during sampling, handling and filtration.
-These issues are - sometimes difficult to control under the field conditions of the arctic environments; as a result, no systematic studies of colloidal size fractionation over different seasons in Arctic estuaries have been performed so far.
-The in-situ dialysis techniques commonly used in boreal rivers and lakes by our group allow for passive, but adequate, separation of colloidal (1 kDa-0.22 μm) and truly dissolved (< 1 kDa) fractions, as well as separa- - tion by size distribution within the colloidal pool (Pokrovsky et al., 2005, 2011, 2012a; Vasyukova et al., 2010).
-To date, dialysis has been used to assess the size fractionation in freshwaters (Alfaro-De la Torre et al., 2000; Gimpel et al., 2003; Vasyukova et al., 2012), but has only occasionally been applied under estuarine conditions (cf. Hamilton-Taylor et al., 2002); the second objective of this study was to apply this dialysis tech- - nique toward studying the arctic estuary along the full salinity profile.
+These issues are sometimes difficult to control under the field conditions of the Arctic environments; as a result, no systematic studies of colloidal size fractionation over different seasons in Arctic estuaries have been performed so far.
+The in situ dialysis techniques commonly used in boreal rivers and lakes by our group allow for passive, but adequate separation of colloidal (1 kDa-0.22 μm) and truly dissolved (<1 kDa) fractions, as well as separation by size distribution within the colloidal pool itself (Pokrovsky et al., 2005, 2011, 2012a; Vasyukova et al., 2010).
+To date, dialysis has been used to assess the size fractionation in freshwaters (Alfaro-De la Torre et al., 2000; Gimpel et al., 2003; Vasyukova et al., 2012), but has only occasionally been applied under estuarine conditions (cf. Hamilton-Taylor et al., 2002); the second objective of this study was to apply this dialysis technique toward studying the Arctic estuary along the full salinity profile.
 The specific goals here were as follows: (i) to quantify the distribution of organic carbon and TE among the major pools of colloids and truly dissolved fraction and (ii) to trace the evolution of the colloidal fraction along the salinity gradient.
-Our working hypothesis states that the coagulation of organic and organo-mineral colloids increases the relative proportion of potentially bioavailable, low molecular weight (LMW{<1kDa}) fractions while decreasing the proportions of the total dissolved (< 0.22 μ m) and colloidal (1 kDa-0.22 μ m) fractions.
+Our working hypothesis states that the coagulation of organic and organo-mineral colloids increases the relative proportion of potentially bioavailable, low molecular weight $(LMW{< 1 kDa})$ fractions while decreasing the proportions of the total dissolved ( $< 0.22 \,\mu$ m) and colloidal (1 kDa-0.22 $\mu$ m) fractions.
 Testing this scenario during different seasons along the salinity gradient of the Severnaya Dvina River constituted an important objective in this work.
-Addressing these issues should help constrain the biogeochemical response of the arctic estuaries to on-going environmental changes, such as anthropogenic metal pollution and climate change.